 “With my growing professional art career, I was finding it extremely hard to keep up with product demand,” Blackburn said.

 “I pride myself on quality of product and customer service as well as efficiency.
 Losing customers due to turn around time was not an option for me.
 I realized I needed to find a solution quickly.”

 Part of her strategy in 2017 was to secure an investment from Creative Saskatchewan’s Creative Industries Production Grant.

-“I currently need to split my time between my art practice and my jewellery business to solidify an income every year.
-The funds from this grant greatly improve the focus on my jewellery business and allow for proper growth to keep up with growing demand.”
+“I currently need to split my time between my art practice and my jewelry business to solidify an income every year.
+The funds from this grant greatly improve the focus on my jewelry business and allow for proper growth to keep up with growing demand.”

 Creative entrepreneurs know the pursuit of commercial success must be balanced carefully with a continued commitment to their craft.

 Blackburn knows that her strong network of profession

 “Having strong supports are key to success and longevity in the creative industries,” Blackburn said.

 “As I continue to add to my strong community of mentors, supporters and professionals I am confident I can build my career as a high-end jewelry designer.”